Luzones: Maynila as "Luçon"

 As written in the book of Dong-Xiyang kao 東西洋考, the Chinese Ming dynasty recorded, before the Spanish and Portuguese came, that there was a "Kingdom of Luzon" that existed over the current island of Luzon.

 Portuguese and Spanish accounts from the early to mid 1500s state that Maynila was the same as the Kingdom of Luzon (Portuguese: Luçon (old) or Lução (modern), from the Tagalog or Malay name Lusong and Kapampangan name Lusung), and whose citizens had been called "Luções".

 Magellan expedition member Rodrigo de Aganduru Moriz's account of the events of 1521 specifically describes how the Magellan expedition, then under the command of Sebastian Elcano after the death of Magellan, captured of one of the Luções: Prince Ache, who would later be known as Raja Matanda ("the Old King") and was then serving as an admiral for the Bruneian navy.
 Aganduru Moriz described the "young prince" as being "the Prince of Luzon – or Manila, which is the same." corroborated by fellow expedition member Gines de Mafra and the account of expedition scribe Antonio Pigaffetta.

 Ache being the King of Luzon was further confirmed by the Visayan allies of Miguel Lopez de Legaspi, who, learning that he wanted to "befriend" the ruler of Luzon, led him to write a letter to Ache whom he addressed as the King of Luzon.

 Kapampangan researcher Ian Christopher Alfonso, however, posits that the demonym Luções was probably expansive enough to include Kapampangan sailors, such as the sailors from Hagonoy and Macabebe who would later be involved in the 1571 Battle of Bangkusay Channel.

-Contacts with the Portuguese (1510s to 1540s)
+Contacts with the Portuguese (1505s to 1540s)

+The first contact the Portuguese have of people of Luzon was in the Malabar Coast off Western India at South Asia, wherein; at the Letter from Gaspar Pereira to King Manuel I of Portugal, January 11, 1506, in Cochin.
+Published in Cartas de Affonso de Albuquerque seguidas de documentos que as elucidam, Vol. 2 (Lisbon: Academia das Sciências de Lisboa, 1898), 354−369 (364-366).
+Original manuscript in Arquivo Nacional/Torre do Tombo, Corpo Cronológico, Parte I, Maço 5, Doc.
+70, fols.
+8−8v, a "Luzam" (A person from Luzon) was serving in the Portuguese navy fighting against the Muslims of the Indian coast.